Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - performance: intended as performance of the algorithm
 - requirements: intended as requirements of the logic of the chain of NFs

+- based on needs of the single VNF

 ### R. Doriguzzi-Corin, S. Scott-Hayward, D. Siracusa, M. Savi and E. Salvadori, "Dynamic and Application-Aware Provisioning of Chained Virtual Security Network Functions," in IEEE Transactions on Network and Service Management, vol. 17, no. 1, pp. 294-307, March 2020, doi: 10.1109/TNSM.2019.2941128.
 In this paper a new algorithm is proposed to deploy chains of network functions based on security policies, computing capabilities of the network and the security services themselves.
 The main differences with "Efficient Provisioning of Security Service Function Chaining Using Network Security Defense Patterns" and this work are that before the algorithm is limited to fat-tree topology, needs to compute the complete flow and does not take into account the latency of the links.